Chapter 15.600

 C. Code Violations and Enforcement.
 The civil remedies provided in this section for violations of, or failure to comply with, provisions of this code shall be cumulative and shall be in addition to any other remedy provided by law.

 1. Injunction and Abatement.
-The City, through its authorized agents, may initiate injunction or abatement proceedings or other appropriate action in the courts against any person who fails to comply with any provision of this code, or against the erector, owner or use of an unlawful sign or the owner of the property on which an unlawful sign is located to prevent, enjoin, abate or terminate violations of this code and/or the erection, use or display of an unlawful sign.
+The City, through its authorized agents, may initiate injunction or abatement proceedings or other appropriate action in the courts against any person who fails to comply with any provision of this code, or against the erector, owner or user of an unlawful sign or the owner of the property on which an unlawful sign is located to prevent, enjoin, abate or terminate violations of this code and/or the erection, use or display of an unlawful sign.
 The City may abate an unlawful sign using the procedure of the adopted City Code.

 2. Enforcement may also be according to SMC 1.15.065, Notice of Infraction, or 1.15.120, Notice and Order – Procedures.
 (Ord.
-15-1018 § 1)
+24-1008 § 23; Ord.
+15-1018 § 1.
+Formerly 15.600.190)

-15.600.200 Variance from Sign Code
+15.600.130 Variance From Sign Code

 A. Scope.
 This section establishes the procedure and criteria that the City will use in making a decision upon an application for a variance from the provisions of the Sign Code.